-- Provides leadership to ensure that health and safety standards are maintained and full compliance is maintained within the School. - Provides line management to The Bursar and ensures that they perform their duties inaccordance with their specific job description. - Demonstrates visible commitment, promoting the policies aims and objectives.
+- Provides leadership to ensure that health and safety standards are maintained and full compliance is maintained within the School. - Provides line management to The Director of Finance and Operations and ensures that they perform their duties in accordance with their specific job description. - Demonstrates visible commitment, promoting the policies aims and objectives.